christocracy/cordova-plugin-background-geolocation/README.md

 **Note:** For iOS  in addition, you must manually enable the *Audio and Airplay* background mode in *Background Capabilities* to hear these debugging sounds.

+## Geofencing
+There is nice cordova plugin [cordova-plugin-geofence](https://github.com/cowbell/cordova-plugin-geofence), which does exactly that.
+Let's keep this plugin lightweight as much as possible.

 ## Development

 There are many works of original christocracy's plugin.
 The most interesting repos I've found are: